Peer Consult Group :: Reflective Consultation in Child Development + Attachment

 • more direct access to the sturdy joys of clinical work with children

 This will be a really fun group—yes, despite the significance and complexity of challenges we will explore together—because joy and humor are essential tools in our repertoire.
+The myriad ways we balance our own stress load is relevant to our work with clients.

 Spring 2026 :: 6 sessions on Zoom